 Yes.
-All students will have completed, at minimum, our program's beginning language course and possess basic communicative skills in the language.
+All students will have completed, at minimum, our program's Beginning Chinese course (CHIN 1000-1500; 6 credits/90 hours) and possess basic communicative skills in Chinese.
 Our program's language classes have structures built in to enable all students to meet the challenge of living and studying in a Chinese language environment.
 In emergency situations students can speak with their teachers in English.
-Also, our program director and our staff are always available for consultations in English.
+Also, our program director and our staff are available for consultations in English.